-At less than a year, Sadie chased a deer over the river where we lived.
+At less than a year old, Sadie chased a deer over the river where we lived.
 It was frozen solid that Valentine’s Day.
 The search to find her took weeks.
 Sadie’s dad helped that first afternoon until happy hour.
 I contacted shelters, animal controls, and veterinarians in a sixty-mile radius.
-Posted posters, ran ads, and spent long days searching the woods with her sister Sara praying Sadie would safely return.
+I posted posters, ran ads, and spent long days searching the woods with Sara, praying Sadie would safely return.
 It was not to be.
 Sadie’s body was found after the snowmelt in late March.

 As the years unfolded, my husband migrated to the barn to pursue his indulgences day after day.
 I’m embarrassed to say; there was a time I did my share of partying along with him as it turned into the only time he’d spend time with me.
 Then I didn’t want to hurt myself anymore, so I stopped.
 Weeks went by before he noticed.

 He no longer joined me for dinner.
 I’d leave a plate in the fridge topped with a microwave lid.
 When Sara and I went to bed, it became his intermission.
 I’d hear the frig door open, then the ice rattle as he filled his to-go bucket.
 Sometimes I listened to the ruckus of a fresh bottle jammed into the ice.

 It was the eve after helping Sara go home, only a week knowing she had aggressive cancer, I heard him on the phone with a friend and colleague who knew of our separate lives.
 He, already buzzed.